This post may contain affiliate links.

 As a mom and a woman, these statistics make me angry.

 No. I take that back.
-I’m furiously ticked off, but you know what?
+I’m furious, but you know what?

-Talking about the problem isn’t going to help my kids-or yours.
+Talking about the problem isn’t going to help our daughters.

 This list will.